ArhanChaudhary/qter/README.md

 At its most basic level, _registers_ are units of storage that can be modified at will, and an essential building block to how computers work.
 Computer CPUs use registers to store small amounts of data during program execution.

-Armed with puzzle theory background knowledge, you can understand the main idea of how qter works in three words: cycles are registers.
+Armed with puzzle theory background knowledge, you can understand the main idea of how Qter works in three words: cycles are registers.
 In essence, the value of a register is the Nth step of the cycle's corresponding algorithm.

 Let's explain what that means through an example.
 Here are all the states visited by the `U` cycle: